sendbird/sendbird-platform-sdk-csharp/docs/UserChannelMetadataApi.md

 ## UpdateChannelMetacounter

-> Dictionary&lt;string, SendBirdAdditionalProperties&gt; UpdateChannelMetacounter (string channelType, string channelUrl, string apiToken = null, UpdateChannelMetacounterData updateChannelMetacounterData = null)
+> Dictionary&lt;string, SendBirdAdditionalProperties&gt; UpdateChannelMetacounter (string apiToken, string channelType, string channelUrl, UpdateChannelMetacounterData updateChannelMetacounterData = null)

 Update a channel metacounter - When updating existing items of a channel metacounter by their keys or adding new items to the metacounter